nexteinstein7/polybtc-tracker/README.md

-# polybtc-tracker
+# PolyBTC Tracker: Unveiling the Multiverse of Bitcoin on Polygon
-tracker to showcase different versions of BTC that exist on Polygon.
+tracker to showcase different versions of BTC that exist on Polygon woith the help of Luniverse NOVA API.
 To track various versions and show growth of the same.

 There are a number of Bitcoin tokens on Polygon, including:
 • Wrapped Bitcoin (WBTC)